-With specific regard to the analysis of economic value, the application of six regulatory shocks does not have negative effects on the economic value estimated at the end of 2022, due to the composition of assets and liabilities, which provide for implicit options on funding.
-The Bank is currently believed to be sensitive to negative rate changes on the long-term portion of the curve, with a requirement of approximately 16 million euros in respect of the 1st percentile downturn scenario.
+With specific regard to the analysis of economic value, the application of six regulatory shocks generated negative effects on the economic value estimated at the end of 2023 in the scenarios calling for a rate curve increase, particularly in the short-term end (Short Rates Up).
+Given the current composition of its assets and liabilities, the Bank is sensitive to a rate increase, with a requirement of around 72 million euros in the strong scenario of a $99^{\rm th}$ percentile increase.

-In terms of impacts on net interest income, it is estimated that a parallel change of ± -200 bps in the interest rate curve would result in a change in net interest income of $\pm 117/-80$ million euros, respectively.
+In terms of impacts on net interest income, it is estimated that a parallel change of $\pm 0.00$ bps in the interest rate curve would result in a change in net interest income of $\pm 0.00$ million euros, respectively.